 4. Appeal of the district court judge’s decision (either party can remove the case to the General Civil Division after filing but before trial).

 If you do not wish to waive any of these rights you may wish to consult with an attorney to determine if you should proceed to filing a General Civil case.
 The District Court jurisdictional limit for General Civil cases is $25,000.00.

-All Small Claims cases are scheduled for mediation with a mediator from the Wayne Mediation Center.
-The Court will generally schedule a mediation date within 45 days after the claim has been filed.
-However, please note seven days before the mediation date, the Court must be provided with a Proof of Service showing the defendant was properly served in accordance with Michigan Court Rule, typically by way of certified mail or personal service.
-Failure to timely submit the Proof of Service will result in the mediation being rescheduled or dismissed.
+The Court will generally schedule a trial date within 45 days after the claim has been filed.
+However, please note seven days before the trial date, the Court must be provided with a Proof of Service showing the defendant was properly served in accordance with Michigan Court Rule, typically by way of certified mail or personal service.
+Failure to timely submit the Proof of Service could result in the trial being rescheduled or dismissed.

-There are often occasions where a defendant cannot be served in person or by certified mail.
+There are often occasions where a defendant cannot be served in person.
 These circumstances require the plaintiff to file a Motion and Order for Alternate Service, Affidavit of Attempted Service, Postal Verification (verification from the U.S. Post Office that the plaintiff is providing the Court with a good address) along with a$20.00 motion fee.
 This is an Order that allows the plaintiff to serve the defendant by alternative methods (i.e. posting or publication).